The countrywide average auto premium is about $1,258/year (NAIC, 2022). Mississippi sits near the national average for auto insurance cost.

 Mississippi requires all drivers to carry minimum liability insurance of 25/50/25 (Bodily Injury per person / Bodily Injury per accident / Property Damage):

-Mississippi has the lowest minimum liability requirements in the country at just 25/25/25 — a $25,000 per-person limit that can be exhausted by a single emergency room visit.
-The state operates under a tort system, and with an uninsured motorist rate approaching 29.4% — consistently the highest or second-highest in the nation — the risk of being hit by an uninsured driver is real and significant.
+Mississippi's minimum liability requirement is 25/50/25 — a $25,000 per-person bodily injury limit that can be exhausted by a single emergency room visit.
+The state operates under a tort system, and with an uninsured motorist rate approaching 22.2% — consistently among the highest in the nation — the risk of being hit by an uninsured driver is real and significant.
 Uninsured motorist coverage is not just advisable in Mississippi; it is arguably essential.

 Mississippi's rates are among the lower end nationally in terms of base premiums, but the high uninsured rate means the effective cost of operating a vehicle responsibly — including adequate UM coverage — is higher than raw rate data suggests.
 The state's Gulf Coast region faces meaningful hurricane and flood risk, making comprehensive coverage important for coastal drivers.
 Mississippi's plaintiff-friendly legal environment, particularly for bodily injury claims, contributes to liability costs that are elevated relative to neighboring states with similar demographics.